Tamiami Trail: Construction and early designations

 So in 1923, Collier County was created out of the southern portion of Lee County.
 Almost immediately contention arose over the change of the route.
 The sponsors of the new county advocated for the original route, which was completely inside the boundaries of Collier County, and the State Road Department agreed with Collier County.
 Even so, the Board of County Commissioners of Dade County supported the Chevelier segment, since so much money had already been invested, and only a few miles of road were left to be completed.

 Despite this protest, the State Road Department reinstated the original route of the Tamiami Trail to be completed, and the already completed portion of roadway in Monroe County was accepted as a "South Loop" of the Tamiami Trail.
 As construction of the north–south section resumed, Collier hired A. R. Richardson to be the head engineer of the Naples-to-Miami section.
 A few months later, A. W. Frederick replaced Richardson, who returned to the Everglades Drainage District.

 The Tamiami Trail Blazers would launch an expedition leaving out of Fort Myers on April 4, 1923, with the goal of reaching Miami.
-The Blazers wanted to do this as a publicity stunt to try and get national attention.
+The Blazers wanted to do this as a publicity stunt to try to get national attention.
 It would consist of a motorcade of 10 vehicles, a commissary truck, 7 Ford Model T's, an Elcar and a tractor, conveying 29 people (25 men and 4 women).
 The party consisted of members of Florida county boards, the road department, as well as several native guides, most likely Seminoles.
 When the expedition did not arrive on time, it was speculated they had become lost and likely died which drew national attention to the expedition.
-Planes were sent to try and find them and parties to rescue them would be dispatched from both coasts.
+Planes were sent to try to find them and parties to rescue them would be dispatched from both coasts.
 The expedition did end up making it to Miami.
 The first 11 would come to Miami 19 days after it started and the rest would come a few days later, but the expedition did lose three of their vehicles.
 Construction started on the east–west stretch later that year, thanks to funding from Barron Collier.

 In 1926, both the north–south section and the east–west stretch were designated U.S. highways.
 Although the Trail was intended to be one road, the two sections received two different numbers: as each section was completed, the north–south portion received US 41 signs, and the east–west stretch was designated US 94 upon completion (to comply with the route-numbering guidelines of AASHTO).
 In addition, both sections south of Fort Myers received the State Road 27 designation.

 North of Fort Myers, it was designated State Road 5.